kennethy/rust-lang/ch4.ownership/README.md

 ### Rule of References

 - At any given time, you can have either one mutable reference or any number of immutable references.
+This is to prevent data races at compile time.
 - References must always be valid.

 ## 4.3.
 The Slice Type